Panic Bar Installation Pflugerville Texas - (512)523-4550

 7. How long does installation take?

-Most installs take 45–90 minutes depending on door condition.
+Most installs take 45–90 minutes depending on the opening and the condition of the door.

 8. Is there a fire-rated option?